Jan Dekert: Biography

-He was born in 1738 in the town of Blesen (Bledzew).
+He was born in 1738 in the town of Bledzew.
 The exact date and his family background are unknown, as any relevant documents have been lost.
 He likely had beyond basic education, and some sum of money when he left Bledzew and traveled to Warsaw.

 In December 1756 Dekert was admitted to the Warsaw "youth" Confraternity of Merchants (warszawska konfraternia kupiecka "młodziańska").
 He started out as a clerk in a cloth store of Kazimierz Martynkowski (or Marcinkowski), in whose house he also stayed.
 In April 1761 he married his patron's daughter, Róża Martynkowska.
 By 1762 he had taken over the cloth store, moved from the "youth" Confraternity of Merchants to the "senior" ("starsza") one, and become a full citizen of Warsaw.
 Some time before 1786, Róża died, and Dekert married Antonina Dembska (Dębska).
 He had several children from his two marriages, among them Jan Dekert, future bishop of Warsaw.

 Dekert's rise to mayor began with his first official positions in the Warsaw merchant organizations in the 1760s.
 In the early 1760s he was among the steering group of the "youth" Confraternity, which he resigned in 1762 upon joining the "senior" one.
 There is some confusion regarding his exact positions and the dates he held them.
 According to Zienkowska, in 1767 he received a position (gminny) in the magistrate of Warsaw.
 According to Jędruch, he became Alderman (a position usually known in Polish as "radny") of Warsaw in 1769, but this is contradicted by Zienkowska; according to her, it was only in 1776 that he reached the rank of "ławnik" in the magistrate.
 He also served as an elder ("starszy"; Jędruch translates this as an alderman) for the Confraternity of Merchants from 1771 to 1785.

 Along with his political career, Dekert's business enterprise was growing.
 He gathered enough savings to become a cofounder of the Company of Woolen Manufacture in 1766 (Kompania Manufaktur Wełnianych).
 In 1775 the Sejm granted his request to buy landed estates (a privilege usually restricted only to the nobility).
 In 1776 he leased the Tobacco Monopoly (or Company; Kompania Tabaczna) from the Polish Treasury; ten years later, in 1786, he leased a theatre in Warsaw.